Budibase/website/content/blog/ai-agents/no-code-ai-agent-builders.md

 It’s also perhaps best suited to teams that are already embedded in the IBM ecosystem.
 Otherwise, getting up to speed with associated tools may require excessive lift in order to get the most out of Watsonx.ai.

-Similarly, it’s comparatively dependent on the vendor’s other tools, while platforms such as n8n might slot more neatly into a wider variety of existing tech stacks.
+Similarly, it’s comparatively dependent on the vendor’s other tools, while options such as n8n might slot more neatly into a wider variety of existing tech stacks.

 #### Pricing